How to build brand credibility, one chapter at a time.

 In marketing, there’s a secondary reality in every market segment.

 If you want people to suspend their disbelief long enough to “hear” your business pitch, you need to tell stories and use details that fit the context of that secondary reality.

-In novels lively, realistic details that fit within that secondary reality make the story more believable.
+In novels, vivid, realistic details that fit within that secondary reality (context) make the story more believable.
 More engaging.